nestauk/ds-cookiecutter/docs/structure.md

 4. Set up the `git` repository using `git init` and create the initial commit on `main` and `dev` branches.
 5. Create a GitHub repo under `nestauk` and push `main` and `dev` to it (`git push -u origin main` / `dev`).

-The `create_remote` option controls which of the above steps run:
+The `auto_configure` option controls which of the above steps run:

 - `yes` — run all five steps: configure the project locally **and** create the GitHub remote.
 - `local` — run steps 1–4 only: configure the project locally but do not create or push to a GitHub remote (link a remote manually later).